sopy-anne/Human-Resource-Performance-Analysis/README.md

 This provides actionable insights that support informed decision-making, improve employee engagement, strengthen retention strategies, and align workforce planning with organizational objectives.

+## Data Cleaning and Analysis Process

+- Data collected was cleaned and transformed with Microsoft Excel
+- The key analysis involved measures of central tendency to summarise the data and identify the average and patterns of the key variables in the dataset.
+- The data was visualised using PowerBI

 ## Key Findings of the analysis

 #### Overview of Total Workforce